Illinois FNP Programs

 |Seton Hall University||Master||Online MSN - Adult Gerontology Nurse Practitioner - Acute Care||Website|

 |Seton Hall University||Master||Online MSN - Psychiatric Mental Health Nurse Practitioner||Website|

 |Seton Hall University||Master||Online MSN - Adult Gerontology Nurse Practitioner - Primary Care||Website|

-We found 5 Family Nurse Practitioner Programs in Illinois.
+There are dozens of Family Nurse Practitioner Programs and MSN programs in Illinois.

 A nursing shortage has strained Illinois hospitals as of late.
 The state has seen growth in preventative care but has also seen an increase in new health problems, leading to a less-than-ideal standard of care whereby patients aren't getting the focus they deserve.

 It is at this time that the current healthcare workforce needs more caring and knowledgeable nurses to tend to these growing health problems, especially for the many low-income families that need it.